Saggarwal9/Code_Foo_8/Back_End/readme.md

 2) Most of the video links leads to an IGN 404 page.

 **Why do I have a separate back-end table?**
 As a general user based service, I felt that there would be no use displaying Slug, Tags etc. details to the user, as they're mostly concerned with the title, description and link.
-If, however the user is interested in the back-end details, he can ask the application and the program will inner join the two tables.
+If, however the user is interested in the back-end details, the program will cater to his needs and provide him a front-end and back-end combined table by inner joining.

 **Why do I have GUID when I have already have an ID?**
 Making GUID primary key was essential in preventing duplicate data.